Co-sleeping has been a hot topic parent debate in forums and social media platforms since the internet existed.

 While it’s a big debate among parents, it’s also a big debate and research topic among top researchers.
 In fact, Dr. James Mckenna has an entire Mother-Baby Behavioral Sleep Laboratory at the University of Notre Dame.

-Recently, a pair of Harvard researchers published an op-ed introducing us to their latest research which found the many benefits of co-sleeping.
+A pair of Harvard researchers published an op-ed, introducing us to their latest research, which found the many benefits of co-sleeping.

 Not only did they find co-sleeping beneficial, they found negative cultural impacts from not co-sleeping.